0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	above are true and at least one CPU from "cpuset.cpus" is granted by the parent cgroup.

-	A partition root can become invalid if none of CPUs requested in "cpuset.cpus" can be granted by the parent cgroup or the parent cgroup is no longer a partition root itself.
+	A partition root becomes invalid if all the CPUs requested in "cpuset.cpus" become unavailable.
+This can happen if all the CPUs have been offlined, or the state of an ancestor partition root become invalid.
 In this case, it is not a real partition even though the restriction of the first partition root condition above will still apply.
 The cpu affinity of all the tasks in the cgroup will then be associated with CPUs in the nearest ancestor partition.
+In the special case of a parent partition competing with a child partition for the only CPU left, the parent partition wins and the child partition becomes invalid.

-	An invalid partition root can be transitioned back to a real partition root if at least one of the requested CPUs can now be granted by its parent.
+	An invalid partition root can be transitioned back to a real partition root if at least one of the requested CPUs become available again.
 In this case, the cpu affinity of all the tasks in the formerly invalid partition will be associated to the CPUs of the newly formed partition.
 Changing the partition state of an invalid partition root to "member" is always allowed even if child cpusets are present.

 Device controller